Factbox-U.S. banks tighten COVID-19 precautions as Omicron variant spreads

 Fidelity Investments

-The company said it has paused voluntary return to office plans in New England, citing a rising risk from the COVID-19 pandemic.
+The company said it had paused its voluntary return to office plans in New England, citing a rising risk from the COVID-19 pandemic.

-(Reporting by Noor Zainab Hussain and Niket Nishant in Bengaluru and Elizabeth Dilts Marshall in New York; Editing by Bill Berkrot)
+(Reporting by Noor Zainab Hussain and Niket Nishant in Bengaluru and Elizabeth Dilts Marshall in New York; Editing by Bill Berkrot and Edmund Blair)